bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 proxy DerivedProxy : BaseProxy + GetValue()
 ```

 Until here it worked all fine.
-Untill we realized: Our system does not only consumes input:
+Untill we realized: Our system does not only consume input:

 ```c++
 proxy< base > build for int value() const;